cakesolutions/sbt-cake/README.md

   published
 * `checkForCleanRepository` - assertion based check to ensure that the current repository working tree is clean.

-## `CakeStandardsPlugin`: Scala Compiler Options, Linter, Wartremover and Scala Format
+## `CakeStandardsPlugin`: Scala Compiler Options, Linter, Scalafix and Scala Format

 Plugin requirements: `CakeBuildPlugin` and `DynVerPlugin`

 This plugin is auto-loaded if all requirements are loaded.

-Enabling this plugin in a project configures [wartremover](https://github.com/wartremover/wartremover), along with a standard suite of compiler compatibility flags.
+Enabling this plugin in a project configures [scalafix](https://github.com/scalacenter/scalafix), along with a standard suite of compiler compatibility flags.

 ### Plugin Configuration

 Configuration of this plugin is not generally recommended.
 To aid local development::
-* [wartremover](https://github.com/wartremover/wartremover) logs issues as warnings and not errors (in CI environments these will be *errors*)
+* [scalafix](https://github.com/scalacenter/scalafix) logs issues as warnings and not errors (in CI environments these will be *errors*)
 * warnings are treated as warnings (in CI environments these will be *errors*).